THE KITCHEN SCRAP GARDEN

 Lots of different items we pick all up in the produce section (a familiar idea) can be applied here, and the effort is pretty minimal (worthy of a try).

 We begin with the “baby steps” idea.
 Herbs are quite simple to re-grow as this can be done by either placing the rooted ends in water, like green onions or by taking cuttings from fresh herbs that you buy at the market.
-For a more in-depth discussion on how to re-grow familiar varieties, click here.

 How lovely it is to continuously grow these healthy leafy greens by the kitchen door in summer and pluck a few for quick lunch and dinner recipes.
 In winter, you can just bring them in and keep them growing by a warm kitchen window.